Epiphania Sacred Arts

 About Carrie Rehak

-Carrie realizes her creative, intellectual, and spiritual aspirations through an array of practices and media—including ecospirituality, permaculture, cosmology, restorative justice, nonviolence, theopoetics, and the arts.
+Carrie realizes her creative, intellectual, and spiritual aspirations through an interweaving of practices and media, including ecospirituality, permaculture, cosmology, restorative justice, nonviolence, theopoetics, and the arts.

-In 2013, Carrie attended a formative training with Joanna Macy, Anne Symens-Bucher, and other community members at Canticle Farm, in Oakland, California, and has since become a certified Work that Reconnects practitioner and facilitator.
-Carrie also finds life giving Nonviolent Communication (NVC), which she also began training in and practicing in 2013.
+In 2013, she attended a life-changing training with Joanna Macy, Anne Symens-Bucher, and other community members at Canticle Farm in Oakland, California, and has since become a certified Work that Reconnects practitioner and facilitator.
+Carrie continues to be nourished by Nonviolent Communication (NVC), which she began studying and practicing that same year.

-Carrie holds both an M.A. and Ph.D. in Theology, with a concentration in the arts, from the Graduate Theological Union, in Berkeley.
-She has held positions in nonprofit leadership and as an instructor and director of programs in educational settings—forums that continually ground her ideas in real-world engagement.
+Carrie holds both an M.A. and Ph.D. in Theology, with a concentration in the arts, from the Graduate Theological Union in Berkeley.
+She has held positions in nonprofit leadership and as an instructor and director of programs in educational settings, contexts that continually ground her ideas in real-world engagement.

 Background & Credentials